Variables

 rebuild: always

-you can run bob build hello --env VAR_ONE=Hello --env VAR_TWO=World!
+you can run bob build hello --env VAR_ONE=Hello --env VAR_TWO=World! to set the values of VAR_ONE and VAR_TWO:

 $ bob build hello --env VAR_ONE=Hello --env VAR_TWO=World!